listlessbird/poland-ai-ts-workshop/exercises/07-human-in-the-loop/07.4-passing-custom-message-history-to-the-llm/problem/readme.md

 ## The Fix

-All I want you to do in this exercise is just take out this `convertToModelMessages` and use the `prompt` property instead, calling `getDiary` function on the messages and test it before and after to see if it makes a difference.
+All I want you to do in this exercise is just take out `convertToModelMessages` and use the `prompt` property instead, calling `getDiary` on the messages and test it before and after to see if it makes a difference.

-I also recommend console logging the `getDiary` output so that you can see everything that comes from it.
-What you should see is that the LLM starts reacting better to rejections.
+I also recommend `console.log`-ing the `getDiary` output so that you can see everything that comes from it.
+What you should see is that the LLM starts reacting better to this flow:

+- Send an email
+- Reject it with a negative feedback message

 Good luck, and I'll see you in the solution!

 ## Steps To Complete

-- In `problem/api/chat.ts`, locate where `convertToModelMessages` is being used
+- In `api/chat.ts`, locate where `convertToModelMessages` is being used
 - Replace `messages: convertToModelMessages(messages)` with `prompt: getDiary(messages)`
-- Add `console.log(getDiary(messages))` before the stream creation to see the formatted output
+- Add `console.log(getDiary(messages))` before the `streamText` call to see the formatted output
 - Test the application by sending an email and then rejecting it with feedback
 - Observe if the LLM now responds appropriately to your rejection feedback
 - Look at the console output to see how the conversation history is formatted for the LLM